knath2000/onlysports/memory-bank/activeContext.md

 *   How to handle potential data migration if Hive schema changes?
 *   Strategy for more robust match list caching (currently only detail caching reads from Hive first).
 *   Confirm final gradient colors/stops/direction.
+*   Is the ~2.4MB initial JS payload (HTML renderer) acceptable, or are further advanced optimizations needed (e.g., deferring larger features)?

 *(This file will be updated frequently to reflect the current state of development, decisions made, and immediate next actions.)*